• CHILDREN

 Panic

-• Templates for graded exposure work, including panic diaries, exposure ladders and exposure logs to plan tasks and track progress.
+Materials include behavioural experiments and cognitive exercises to explore panic thoughts and challenge catastrophic misinterpretations, as well as templates for graded exposure work, including panic diaries, exposure ladders and logs to plan tasks and track progress.

 Panic diary 2 (cognitive)